Ajay6601/Ecommerce-Analytics/README.md

 ## Data Flow

 ### Real-time Flow
-1. Customer events are generated (purchases, page views, etc.)
+1. Customer events are generated
 2. Events are published to Kafka topics
 3. Flink consumes events, enriches them, and calculates metrics
 4. Processed events are stored in MongoDB